 Appointed: January 2020

-Scott Robertson is responsible for the OGA’s Exploration, Production and Technology agenda.
-He joined the OGA in June 2015 after 20 years of upstream operator experience gained predominantly in the UK North Sea.
+Scott Robertson is responsible for the OGA’s Exploration, Production, Technology and Carbon Capture and Storage regulatory activity and stewardship.
+He joined the OGA in June 2015 after 20 years of upstream operator experience, including a number of leadership roles, predominantly in the UK North Sea.

-In his previous role at the OGA, Scott developed and implemented the OGA’s Asset Stewardship Strategy and was responsible for stewarding the large portfolio of oil and gas activity in the Central North Sea
+Scott was Co-Chair of the OGA-Industry Asset Stewardship Taskforce and is now a member of the North Sea Transition Steering Group.
+In his previous role at the OGA, Scott developed and implemented the OGA’s Asset Stewardship Strategy and was responsible for stewarding the large portfolio of oil and gas activity in the Central North Sea.

 Director of Supply Chain, Decommissioning and HR